MicrosoftDocs/Viva/Viva/engage/yammer-produce-live-events-from-your-device-coming-soon.md

    ![screnshot showing joining a Yammer live event.](../media/yam-teams-join.png)
    ![screenshot showing previewing a live event.](../media/yam-pre-live.png)

-4. See the event LIVE in Yammer!
+4. See the event LIVE in Viva Engage!
 All attendees can view this event directly from Yammer.

    ![Screenshot showing viewing a live event in Yammer.](../media/yam-attendee-experience.png)

 ### What is the difference between this feature and what is available in GA today?

-The main benefit of this feature is that all attendees can view a Teams-produced event in Yammer.
-We've worked with Teams and Stream to make this available for our Yammer customers.
-Now, event organizers can schedule their event in Yammer, produce it using Teams, but view it in Yammer.
+The main benefit of this feature is that all attendees can view a Teams-produced event in Viva Engage.
+We've worked with Teams and Stream to make this available for our Viva Engage customers.
+Now, event organizers can schedule their event in Viva Engage, produce it using Teams, but view it in Viva Engage.

 A few things to note: